Paddy Whiskey: Present Day

 In 1988, following an unsolicited takeover offer by Grand Metropolitan, Irish Distillers approached Pernod Ricard and subsequently became a subsidiary of the French drinks conglomerate, following a friendly takeover bid.

 In 2016, Pernod Ricard sold the Paddy brand to Sazerac, a privately held American firm for an undisclosed fee.
 Pernod Ricard stated that the sale was in order to "simplify" their portfolio, and allow for more targeted investment in their other Irish whiskey brands, such as Jameson and Powers.

 At the time of the sale, Paddy was the fourth largest-selling Irish whiskey brand in the world, with sales of 200,000 9-litre cases per annum, across 28 countries worldwide.

 For the American market, the whiskey was rebranded as "Paddy's" but the product is the same as that still sold in Ireland as "Paddy."

 In 2020, Paddy's was named the Best Blended Irish Whiskey at the International Whiskey Competition.
 The whiskey also earned a silver medal and second place for Best Irish Whiskey at the event.

 Blend

 Paddy whiskey is distilled three times and matured in oak casks for up to seven years.
 Compared with other Irish whiskeys, Paddy has a comparatively low pot still content and a high malt content in its blend.

-Jim Murray, author of the Whiskey bible, has rated Paddy as "one of the softest of all Ireland's whiskeys".
+Jim Murray, author of the Whisky Bible, has rated Paddy as "one of the softest of all Ireland's whiskeys".